Manisha2204/Java-Challenges/README.md

   ```

 ---
+### **Day 4 – First Non-Repeating Character**

+* **Challenge:** Find the first non-repeating character in a string.

+* **Approach:**

+* Traversed string character by character

+* For each character, checked if it repeats elsewhere

+* Printed the first character that does not repeat

+* If none found, displayed a message

+Sample Run:

+Input: swiss
+Output: First non-repeating character: w

+Input: mamama
+Output: No non-repeating character found

+---
 ✨ More challenges coming soon!
 📂 Each solution is available in this repository with code and sample test cases.